jsu-kim/BlurGuard/README.md

-# BlurGuard
+# BlurGuard: A Simple Approach for Robustifying Image Protection Against AI-Powered Editing (NeurIPS 2025)

-Code for the paper "BlurGuard: A Simple Approach for Robustifying Image Protection Against AI-Powered Editing" (NeurIPS 2025)
+Code for the paper *"BlurGuard: A Simple Approach for Robustifying Image Protection Against AI-Powered Editing"* (NeurIPS 2025).